drem-darios/GunGunShoot/README.md

     * **If you are reloading, you are vulnerable.**
 * In case of a stalemate, the person with the most bullets wins.
 If both players have the same amount of bullets, the game is a draw.

+##Game Modes
+* There is currently only a single player mode.
+Stay tuned for more!

 ##Actions
 * Block - Shield takes one damage if the opponent has shot a bullet.
 * Shoot - Shoot a bullet if you have any.
 If not, you are vulnerable.